imapex-training/mod_adv_git/README.md

 [item]: # (/slide)

-There is now a copy of your repositroy (granted, there isn't much in there yet) on GitHub that matches your local copy.
+There is now a copy of your repository (granted, there isn't much in there yet) on GitHub that matches your local copy.
 If you had checked the box to "Initialize with a README" when creating it originally, you would have the same result.

 [item]: # (slide)